Last updated: September 8th, 2023

 Assetto Corsa Content Manager gives you a list of useful new features and improves a lot of the existing stuff including:

-Once Content Manager is up and running you can install mods either by dragging and dropping a downloaded zip file or directly from the assettocorsa.club website.
+Once Content Manager is up and running you can install mods either by dragging and dropping a downloaded zip file onto its UI or directly from the assettocorsa.club website.

 Want to learn how to mod Assetto Corsa to make it look and sound even better?
 Let’s do some mod installations!